India: African students hospitalized in roving mob attacks

 African students in the area however remain fearful.

-Aliyu, a masters student studying biotechnology, said he had not left his room since he was discharged from hospital on Tuesday.
+Aliyu, a masters student studying biotechnology, said he had not left his room since he was discharged from hospital Tuesday.
 Although he has no food in the house except for some biscuits, he said he doesn't want to leave.

 "I cannot take the risk, I have to be very careful," he said.